malike/malike.github.io/_posts/2019-05-29-My-KubeCon-Experience.md

 I couldn't believe I met [Joe Beda](https://twitter.com/jbeda) and got a signed book from him as well.

 Oh, there was time for fun as well, this year we got lucky to celebrate Kubernetes 5th birthday.
 5 years for the "Cloud Native OS", got to see the beautiful town of Poblo de Escober and then the AWS party on the last day.
-Made new connections, found new opensource technologies to contribute and use for differnt projects.
+Made new connections, found new opensource technologies to contribute and use for different projects.
 It was simply **amazing**.

 ### What next : CNCF Ghana Chapter